eyedeekay/i2p.plugins.tor-manager/README.md

 # i2p.plugins.tor-updater

 A Tor package updater and runner as an I2P Plugin.

 Ship known-good public keys, download a current Tor for the platform in the background, authenticate it, and launch it only if necessary.
+Manage it as a shellservice plugin.